Glendale Head-On Collisions Lawyers

 - Scan the road ahead for hazards.

-- Avoid making U-turns, and other vehicles who are doing U-turns
+- Avoid making U-turns, and other vehicles that are doing U-turns

 2013 California Quick Collision Facts – View some data and statistics from the California Highway Patrol (CHP).
 See the 2013 average of collisions, fatalities, and injuries in the state of California.
 Compare the different types of collisions, and who is most likely to be injured if an event occurs.